Indian Wells tennis postponed after coronavirus confirmed

 It’s the second case recorded in Riverside County.
 A cruise ship passenger from Riverside County was diagnosed with COVID-19 recently and is recovering at a Northern California medical facility.
 That person hasn’t returned home since leaving the Diamond Princess ship.

-“We have always known this was a possibility,” said Dr. Cameron Kaiser, Riverside County public health officer.
+“We have always known this was a possibility,” Dr. Cameron Kaiser, Riverside County public health officer, said of the first case.
 “We have been planning for weeks and are prepared to take the necessary steps to protect the health of our local community.”

 A charity event featuring Nadal set for Tuesday night at Indian Wells Tennis Garden has been canceled, tournament spokesman Matt Van Tuinen said.